 Once you're done, your painted windows should look almost like this.

 Duplicate and Flatten these layers again.
-With a Dodge Tool, paint randomly on the window glass and some immediate areas near it.
+With the Dodge Tool, paint randomly on the window glass and some immediate areas near it.

-Also add another Lava on the left hand side.
+Also add another piece of lava on the left-hand side.

 After you've color corrected this layer, add a Layer Mask to it and Fill the mask with Black.

-Now we will create the glow from the lights of the town and the Castle itself.
-Duplicate the Castle again and using a Curves Tool, adjust the colors to match approximately the colors of the lighted windows.
+Now we will create the glow from the lights of the town and the castle itself.
+Duplicate the castle again and, using the Curves Tool, adjust the colors to match approximately the colors of the lighted windows.
 Settings shown below.